tjintranet/Hachette-Order-File-Splitter/README.md

 # EDI File Manager Web Application

-A web-based tool for managing EDI (Electronic Data Interchange) order files with dual functionality: splitting files into equal parts or removing specific orders before processing.
+A web-based tool for managing EDI (Electronic Data Interchange) order files with dual functionality: splitting files into equal parts or removing specific orders before processing, with automated PPO rejection file generation.

 ## Overview

 This application allows users to upload EDI files and either split them into two separate files with equal numbers of detail records, or analyze and remove specific orders from the file.
+When orders are removed, the tool can automatically generate PPO (Purchase Order Position) rejection files for order cancellation notifications.
 The tool ensures that each output file maintains the correct EDI format with proper headers, footers, and accurate record counts.

 ## Features